Sport & Exercise Psychology Lab

 Trocchio holds a doctorate in educational psychology with a focus on sport and exercise psychology from Florida State University.
 She also earned an master's in sport and exercise psychology from Barry University and a bachelor's in psychology from the University of Florida.

-First year Ph.D. student with a Master of Science in Kinesiology with an emphasis in sport and exercise psychology and a Bachelor of Science in Movement Science with a minor in Psychology from TCU.
+Second year Ph.D. student with a Master of Science in Kinesiology with an emphasis in sport and exercise psychology and a Bachelor of Science in Movement Science with a minor in Psychology from TCU.
 Rebekah’s thesis investigated the effects of a four-week digital mindfulness intervention on a rowing task, specifically, the enjoyment of exercise and attentional allocation.
-Her goals are to obtain a doctorate degree to become a faculty member and become a Certified Mental Performance Consultant (CMPC).
+Her goals are to obtain a doctorate degree to become a faculty member and become a Certified Mental Performance Consultant® (CMPC).

 Lab Equipment